Research & Educational Travel

-The Liu Institute is pleased to offer funding to both undergraduate and graduate students who are pursuing Asia-related research or participating in general (non-language) study abroad programs to Asia.
+The Liu Institute offers funding to undergraduate and graduate students who are pursuing Asia-related research or participating in non-language educational travel in Asia.

 Students are encouraged to seek additional funding from other intra- and extramural sources.

 Proposals are reviewed by a committee appointed by the Institute.
 Funding will be awarded based on the quality of the proposal, relevance of the activity to the mission of the Institute, and budgetary appropriateness.